gsuecho/pdsnd_github/README.md

 This is project 3 of programming for data science with Python

 ### Description
-Describe what your project is about and what it does
+This project is going to submit bikeshare python code to GitHUb

 ### Files used
 Include the files used